When you leave Denmark, there are a number of practical matters you must pay attention to

 When leaving Denmark, you must either hand in your yellow national health insurance card (“sygesikringsbevis”) at your local citizen service centre (“Borgerservice”) or destroy it (cut it up) as it only applies to individuals living in Denmark.

-If you need a certificate stating your periods of social security coverage in Denmark you should ask Udbetaling Danmark.
+If you need a certificate stating your periods of social security coverage in Denmark please ask the health insurance authority in the country you are currently living in to contact Udbetaling Danmark.

 Doctor and dentist

 Before you leave the country, remember to obtain your family medical and dentist records.